-- 3.1 The subject site is located entirely within the Commercial 4 zone, as are the properties to the north, east and south.
-Adjoining the site to the west is the Residential 1 zone. - 3.2 As discussed in my Primary Evidence, the activity has been assessed as a Non-Complying Activity pursuant to Rule COMZ-R1.
+- 3.1 The subject site is located entirely within the Commercial 4 zone.
+The Commercial 4 zone adjoins the site to the north, east and west.
+To the south is zoned Reserve 2 Zone. - 3.2 As discussed in my Primary Evidence, the activity has been assessed as a Non-Complying Activity pursuant to Rule COMZ-R1.